 We recommend a minimum of 180 minutes of practice each week for Cantabile members.
 A deeper level of commitment to the excellence of this ensemble is expected.
 Preparedness for rehearsals and performance is expected of Cantabile members.
 To remain in Cantabile, members need to come prepared each week and do their part to contribute to productive rehearsals.

-Instrumental Overture students in grades 7 and above are eligible to audition for Mid-State and All-State bands and orchestras through the Middle Tennessee School Band and Orchestra Association (MTSBOA).
+Instrumental Overture students in grades 7 and above are eligible to audition for Mid-State and All-State concert bands, jazz bands, and orchestras through the Middle Tennessee School Band and Orchestra Association (MTSBOA).
 Our students may also choose to participate in Solo and Ensemble Performance Assessment through MTSBOA.

 Please contact Mrs. Bosquet at sbosquet@overturema.org to inquire further or express interest.